 The Center for Global Engagement's Special Program in Hospitality Management provides qualified international students with the unique opportunity of becoming global-ready graduates while gaining hands-on experience in the field of hospitality and tourism and earning a total of twelve academic credits from Florida State University.

-The Hospitality Management Program provides participants with the enriching experience of taking an intensive three-credit course in Managing Service Organizations through the FSU Dedman School of Hospitality for one week on the FSU campus followed by a six-month academic training program at Walt Disney World® Resort near Orlando, Florida, U.S.A.
+The Hospitality Management Program provides participants with the enriching experience of taking an intensive three-credit course in Managing Service Organizations through the FSU Dedman College of Hospitality on the FSU campus followed by a six-month academic training program at Walt Disney World® Resort near Orlando, Florida, U.S.A.

-Course-related field trips provide students with opportunities to learn more about the fields of hospitality and tourism in the state of Florida, where these are the number one industry.
+FSU faculty from the Dedman College of Hospitality integrate course-related field trips and guests speakers into the curriculum to provide students with opportunities to learn directly about the fields of hospitality and tourism in the state of Florida, where these are the number one industry.

-During their six-months of internship (academic training) at Walt Disney World® Resort, students continue their 3-credit Applied Intercultural Communication course, in addition to completing a 3-credit course in Corporate Social Responsibility and their 3-credit Hospitality Practicum.
+During their six-months of internship (academic training) at Walt Disney World® Resort, students continue their six-credit Applied Intercultural Communication course, in addition to completing their three-credit Hospitality Management Internship.

 This approach provides students with the opportunity to gain hands-on experience in the field of hospitality and tourism and to apply the principles they have studied at a world-renowned university.

-The Disney Academic Exchange Experience offers students the opportunity to live in gated communities with young adults from a variety of cultures.
-They receive training and then engage in work-integrated learning throughout the Disney theme parks and resorts.
-Students engage in academic training between 30-37.5 hours per week, except when classes are not in session during which time the hours may exceed 37.5.
+Students live with program participants from a variety of cultures in a state-of-the-art student housing complex near Walt Disney World® Resort.
+This complex has shopping within walking distance and provides full amenities and transportation to and from the Disney theme parks and resorts.
+Students receive training in their Disney roles and then engage in work-integrated learning throughout the Disney theme parks and resorts.
 Students also meet with an FSU professor monthly.
 Total immersion in such an experiential learning situation helps students develop the invaluable cross-cultural skills and competencies needed to be successful global citizens in the 21st century.

-Students need to be at least second year students in good academic standing at their home institution majoring in Hospitality, Business, Marketing, Tourism, Communications, and closely related fields, in which academic preparation in hospitality management, and academic training providing a work-integrated learning experience is deemed an essential part of the students’ education.
-Students must be enrolled in their home institution full time prior to participating in this program and must intend to return to their home institution after the program’s completion.
+Students need to be in good academic standing.
+They must be pursuing a degree program at an FSU partner university for this program.
+They must be majoring in Hospitality, Business, Marketing, Tourism, Communications, or a closely-related field, and their major must be approved by their home university to participate.
+At least some of the credits earned during the program must count toward students' graduation requirements.
+Students must be enrolled in their home institution the semester prior to participating in this program or be considered to be enrolled by the home university during their program participation.
+Students must intend to return to their home institution after the program’s completion.
 They must be 18 years old or older.
 Ideal candidates are outgoing and friendly, have very good English conversation skills.
 All students must pass an oral interview with a Disney recruiter.
 Students should also possess a sincere desire to gain hands-on experience in the field of hospitality and tourism for their future career path and be willing to be actively engaged in all components of the program.

 Each partner school will implement a pre-screening process in order to identify highly qualified and motivated students with strong English skills.
-Only students receiving a minimum of the following scores on one of these standardized English assessment tests may be scheduled to interview for this program: 5.5 on the IELTS, 61 on the iBT TOEFL, 500 on the PBT TOEFL, or 550-600 on the TOEIC.
+Only students who receive a minimum of the following scores on one of these standardized English assessment tests and who are nominated through their home university's pre-screening process may be scheduled to interview with a Disney recruiter: 5.5 on the IELTS, 61 on the iBT TOEFL, 500 on the PBT TOEFL, or 550-600 on the TOEIC.
 Final acceptance into the program will be determined by the Disney recruiter conducting the personal interviews with each student.

 Sookmyung Women's University